Skip to main content

 The solution

-We began with a baseline assessment of CMMI’s IT platforms, evaluating maturity across human-centered design, agile delivery, and DevSecOps practices.
-These assessments identified key gaps in usability, technical practices, and alignment with user needs, and provided a clear foundation for prioritizing improvements.
+Rather than starting with specific system fixes, we began with a baseline assessment of CMMI’s IT platforms — evaluating maturity across user-centered design, agile delivery, and DevSecOps practices.
+The assessments gave CMMI a clear picture of where each platform stood, identified the highest-leverage gaps in usability and technical practices, and established a prioritized foundation for improvement.

 Model participation is largely voluntary, so the usability of our systems is important both for retaining users and establishing CMMI’s reputation as an innovator… The Discovery team pierced through five layers of administration/relays; they revealed insights on what users actually want that CMMI had never considered, and had no structural incentive to find out.